AustinAres2007/DeveloperJoe/README.md

 ## Running DeveloperJoe

-All you have to do is execute the file `run.sh` after the installation.
-Or do the following command in the terminal `sh run.sh` or `bash run.sh` for Linux!
+All you have to do is double click the file `bot` for macOS / Linux or `run.bat` for Windows after the installation.
+Or you can do the following command in the terminal: `./bot` for macOS and Linux.

 ## Voice Support (MACOS AND LINUX ONLY!)

+TODO Update README: Voice support is added if you download a release.

 Voice support is not added by default.
 You will need to acquire the required libraries.
 You can download the respective files for your computer at [this repository.](https://github.com/AustinAres2007/developerjoe-downloads/releases) Simply drag and drop all 3 files into the `voice` directory.